Aryan0679/Tcpdump-Analysis/README.md

 ## Skills Learned

-- **Network Traffic Analysis**: Learned how to use tools like `tcpdump` to monitor DNS and HTTP traffic during a malware investigation.
+- **Network Traffic Analysis**: Learned how to use and read tools like Tcpdump to monitor DNS and HTTP traffic during a malware investigation.
 - **Incident Documentation & Response**: Gained experience in documenting cyber incidents and recommending mitigation strategies such as brute force prevention.